General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Gordon Sumner is the actual identify of what well-known British musician?
+- Gordon Sumner is the true title of what well-known British musician?

 - What’s the capital of Barbados?